projectatomic/atomic-site/source/blog/2016-10-25-how-the-container-registries-prevent-information-leakage.html.md

 Skopeo:

-1. Attempt to contact a V2 registry
+1. Attempts to contact a V2 registry
 2. V2 registry returns 'unauthorized: authentication required'
 3. Skopeo errors out and shows the  'unauthorized: authentication required'

 ## Why is docker trying to contact a V1 registry?

 Docker still  supports the old V1 registry API (remember [docker-registry](https://github.com/docker/docker-registry)?).
 Some registry deployments use both V1 and V2 registries.
-When the  docker engine fails to get a V2 Image, it falls back and tries to contact a V1 registry which may have the image.
+When the docker engine fails to get a V2 Image, it falls back and tries to contact a V1 registry that may have the image.

 Yes, but:

 ## Why does skopeo return 'unauthorized'?

 The V2 registry API is designed to prevent information leaks about private repositories (GitHub does the same, if you’re wondering).

 From the first example above, *library/imagedoesntexist* could be a private repository/image (or not!).
 The registry can't tell you that the repository/image doesn't exist; it can only tell you that you're not authorized to access it.

 In fact, if you have a private repository/image on the docker hub and try to pull it with skopeo, you still get 'unauthorized' (unless you're logged in of course).
 Skopeo only supports V2 registries.
 Since V1 registries are being purged, we decided to not add support for V1 to Skopeo.

-Let's give some examples with a private image named *runcom/what*:
+Let's see some examples with a private image named *runcom/what*:

 If *runcom/what* is a private image and I'm *not* logged in: